rjanja/desktop-capture/README.md

     * Click (without holding shift) to complete capture

 ### Still to come<a name="wishlist">&nbsp;</a>
-* Automatic upload to imgur
+* Imgur upload options (waiting on account access API)
 * Instructions overlay
-* Pre- and post-capture dialogs (interactive mode)

 ### Adding program support<a name="extending">&nbsp;</a>
 A number of program-specific options can be set for your preferred capture program by manually editing the `support.json` file.
 New programs can be added by creating a new block, just remember not to use trailing commas on the last elements and do not try to add comments as they seem to break the parser.